-3.2.2 Daily Weekly features in BC concentration
+3.2.2 Daily features in BC concentration

-A daily breakdown can be seen in Fig. 910.
+A daily breakdown can be seen in Fig. 9.
 There is somewhat surprising variation on day-to-day basis, as no notable differences are expected between weekdays.
-At all the locations, Mon and Tue had higher concentrations than Wed and ThuAnd, and at most sites the highest concentrations were observed on Fri.
-Weekend and weekdays do not seem to have a clear difference in the medians to each other, which is differing compared to other studies that observed lower eBC concentrations during weekends at traffic and at urban background sites in Helsinki (Helin et al., 2018; Luoma et al., 2021b).
+At all the locations, Mon and Tue had higher concentrations than Wed and Thu.
+And at most sites the highest concentrations were observed on Fri.
+Weekend and weekdays do not seem to have a clear difference in the medians to each other, which is differing compared to other studies that observed lower eBC concentrations during weekends at traffic and urban background sites in Helsinki (Helin et al., 2018; Luoma, Niemi, et al., 2021).
 Variation might be due to a rather short period (74 d) for such an analysis and the summertime which is a vacation season in Finland.

-P{roof} (AE51) filters were most commonly changed Mon and Fri and F{ground} and BG{ground} (Observairs) Mon-Wed with only exception Friday 19.8.
+Proof (AE51) filters were most commonly changed Mon and Fri and Fground and BGground (Observairs) Mon-Wed with only exception Friday 19.8.
 With the single filter instruments the significant loading effects should be considered as a pattern of data collection behavior could implicate false patterns of eBC in the daily variability.
-However, a rather similar day-to-day pattern is observed at all the different sites, even at SMEARIII{ground} and P{ground}, where the filter was changed automatically at random periods.
+However, a rather similar day-to-day pattern is observed at all the different sites, even at SMEARIIIground and Pground, where the filter was changed automatically at random periods.
 Therefore, we can conclude that the weekday variation seen in the eBC concentrations was not remarkably influenced by the filter changing cycles.

-Figure 910.
+Figure 9.
 Daily eBC concentrations for different sensors.
 In the boxplot every sensor has 7 boxes going left to right as Mon-Sun (indicated with different colors).
-Data are calibrated and in 5 minute averages.
-In the plot the middle line shows the median, "+" shows mean, top of box 75th percentile, bottom of the box 25th percentile and top and bottom whisker the last points within 1.5 times the interguartile range.
+Data are calibrated and in 5-minute averages.
+In the plot the middle line shows the median, "+" shows mean, top of box 75th percentile, bottom of the box 25th percentile and top and bottom whisker the last points within 1.5 times the interquartile range.